 0 to 2 Weeks After Surgery

 Your post-operative rehabilitation begins immediately after surgery.
-Following surgery you will return home from hospital after 1 to 2 days.
-Although sometimes if you have surgery in the morning you may return home that same afternoon.
+Following surgery, you will return home from the hospital after 1 to 2 days.
+Although sometimes, if you have surgery in the morning, you may return home that same afternoon.

-It is important that you do not delay rehabilitation and begin exercises and your ACL recovery protocols such as management of swelling as soon as you awake from the operation.
-Your surgeon and hospital physio will be on site to get you started.
+It is important that you do not delay rehabilitation and begin exercises and your ACL recovery protocols, such as managing swelling, as soon as you awake from the operation.
+Your surgeon and hospital physio will be on-site to get you started.

-- Returning normal range of motion especially knee extension (straightening).
-In other words achieving and maintaining full extension of your knee.
-Being able to fully lock your knee is highly critical to the success of your ACL recovery in the early stages
+- Returning to a normal range of motion, especially knee extension (straightening).
+In other words, achieving and maintaining full extension of your knee Being able to fully lock your knee is highly critical to the success of your ACL recovery in the early stages.

 - Maintaining that knee locking capability is also very important throughout the course of your recovery and to enable a return to sports and full activity later in your timeline

-- Full quadriceps activation which commences by regaining function of your quadriceps at the front of your thigh
+- Full quadriceps activation, which begins with regaining quadriceps function at the front of your thigh

-- Many people are off the crutches within 2 weeks after surgery
+- Many people are off crutches within 2 weeks after surgery

-- Limit any sudden movements or twisting on your knee in particularly in the early stages when knee swelling and tenderness are prevalent
+- Limit any sudden movements or twists on your knee, especially in the early stages when swelling and tenderness are common

-- Be sure to rest your body and sleep in a way that you find the most comfortable.
-Receiving adequate amounts of rest and sleep is another important ingredient to your ACL recovery
+- Be sure to rest your body and sleep in a way that you find most comfortable.
+Receiving adequate amounts of rest and sleep is another important ingredient in your ACL recovery

-- You should basically aim to be resting at home in the first week post-surgery by keeping the knee as elevated as much as possible.
+- You should basically aim to be resting at home in the first-week post-surgery by keeping the knee as elevated as possible

-- In the second week you can gradually come off the crutches but essentially still staying at home and limiting any uncomfortable movements
+- In the second week, you can gradually come off the crutches, but essentially, you will still stay at home and limit any uncomfortable movements

-It is important to note that the early stages of your ACL surgery recovery is one of the most critical stages of your rehabilitation.
-Unfortunately not getting this right could be detrimental to the long term functionality of your knee and possibly corrective surgery may be required.
+It is important to note that the early stages of your recovery after surgery are one of the most critical stages of your rehabilitation.
+Understanding your ACL rehabilitation protocols is essential.